ChrisRomp/azfn-sendgrid-python/README.md

 ## Deploying to Azure
 From VS Code, open the Azure extension, select Local Project, and click the "Deploy to Function App" button in the "Functions" section header.

 Once deployed, be sure to go into the portal and under the function's Configuration menu, add the `SENDGRID_API_KEY` and `EMAIL_FROM` values.
+Alternatively, you can use the "Azure Functions: Upload Local Settings" function from within VS Code to push the local settings to the Azure Function app.

 Reference: https://docs.microsoft.com/en-us/azure/developer/javascript/tutorial/vscode-function-app-http-trigger/tutorial-vscode-serverless-node-deploy-hosting